 For this game you need rings (you can use diving rings).
 Make a starting line.
 Then from the line put stakes or sticks in the ground at different distances from the starting line.
 Then let the kids throw the rings and try to throw them onto the stakes; the farther the stake the more points it's worth.

-Take a look at lot's more sports-related games
+Also take a look at lot’s more Sports-related games.

 Add the Olympic symbol to the front of your invitation and write your country's name, for example: "USA", and use the colors of your country's flag for the color scheme.
 On the invitations you can ask that friends RSVP with the name of the country that they want to represent.